 The quasi-list representation of mutable sequences includes an extra level of object nesting in the representation of list tails beyond what is present in the conventional "singly-linked list" representations that are widely used in procedural programming.
 A major disadvantage of this data representation is the extra memory required to hold the extra object allocated for each node.
-The basic singly-linked list representation as the "lists as containers" representation given in Section 2.1.5 with one critical modification: the first and rest fields of Cons objects are mutable.
+The basic singly-linked list representation avoids this extra overhead; it relies on the exactly same data representation as the "lists as containers" representation given in Section 2.1.5 with one critical modification: the first and rest fields of Cons objects are mutable.
 The following Java code implements the MutSeq interface using conventional singly-linked lists rather than quasi-lists.